-Data Field Description Example Provider Contact Point Organization Name The Trusted Node's name, in free-text format.
-Example Cruises Inc. Provider Email A free-text field for the Trusted Node's email address, so that data users can contact the Trusted Node with questions about the data. support@example.com Unique Vessel ID Generated by the Trusted Node, this number identifies the Trusted Node and uniquely identifies the contributing vessel.
+Data Field Description Example Provider Contact Point Organization Name The Trusted Node's name, in free-text format Example Cruises Inc. Provider Email A free-text field for the Trusted Node's email address, so that data users can contact the Trusted Node with questions about the data support@example.com

+Data Field Description Example Unique Vessel ID Generated by the Trusted Node, this number identifies the Trusted Node and uniquely identifies the contributing vessel.
 The characters preceding the hyphen (-) identify the Trusted Node, followed by a hyphen (-), and then the vessel's unique identifier.
-The UUID assigned by the Trusted Node is consistent for each contributing vessel, throughout the life of EXAMPLE- UUID ngdc.noaa.gov/iho/ service of the vessel.
+The UUID assigned by the Trusted Node is consistent for each contributing vessel, throughout the life of service of the vessel.
 However, if the vessel chooses to remain anonymous to data users, the Trusted Node does not need to publish the vessel name in association with the UUID.
-Convention This field describes the format and version for the data and metadata, such as GeoJSON, CSV, or XYZT.
+EXAMPLE-UUID Convention This field describes the format and version for the data and metadata, such as GeoJSON, CSV, or XYZT.
 Reference the version of the CSB data convention (e.g., CSB 2.0, CSB 3.0) where possible.
 GeoJSON CSB 3.0 Data License The Creative Commons public domain dedication under which the Trusted Node is providing CSB data to the DCDB.
-Additional information on licensing can be found in Chapter 5: Additional Considerations.
+Additional information on licensing can be found in Section 5.
 CC0 1.0 Provider Logger The software program or hardware logger used to log the data.
 Rose Point ECS Provider Logger Version The software or hardware logger version.
-1.0 CRS of navigation data The EPSG code referring to the Coordinate Reference System (CRS) of the navigation data EPSG: 4326 Vertical reference of depth The vertical reference of the depth.
-The vertical reference will most likely be the transducer (ex: NMEA DBT string) or the waterline (ex: NMEA DPT string).
+1.0 CRS of navigation data The EPSG code referring to the Coordinate Reference System (CRS) of the navigation data.
+EPSG: 4326

+Data Field Description Example Vertical reference of depth The vertical reference of the depth.
+The vertical reference will most likely be the transducer (e.g., NMEA DBT string) or the waterline (e.g., NMEA DPT string).
 Transducer/Unknown Vessel Position Reference Point Position Reference Point (PRP) is the reference point where the navigation data is output.
 Most likely the reference point will be the location of the GNSS antenna.
 GNSS / Transducer / ReferencePlate

-3.3.2 Mandatory Data
+3.3.2.
+Mandatory Data